deepsense-ai/seahorse/docs/operations/python_notebook.md

 ---
 layout: global
-displayTitle: Notebook
+displayTitle: Python Notebook
-title: Notebook
+title: Python Notebook
-description: Notebook
+description: Python Notebook
 includeOperationsMenu: true
 ---

-The `Notebook` operation combines the capabilities of the
+The `Python Notebook` operation combines the capabilities of the
 <a target="_blank" href="{{ site.SPARK_DOCS }}/api/python/">PySpark</a> shell with
 the rich selection of features the <a target="_blank" href="https://jupyter.org/">Jupyter notebook</a> offers.
 It provides users with a unique environment to explore their data sets.

-`Notebooks` allow the user to analyze their data by operating directly on the input `DataFrame` by means of Apache Spark Python API.
+`Python Notebooks` allow the user to analyze their data by operating directly on the input `DataFrame` by means of Apache Spark Python API.
 The results of Python code execution are presented immediately and retained across user's sessions.
-Due to their versatility, `Notebooks` serve both as a way to get familiarized with the data and as a record of completed research.
+Due to their versatility, `Python Notebooks` serve both as a way to get familiarized with the data and as a record of completed research.

-In order to use the `Notebook`, the user has to drag and drop the operation onto the canvas and connect a [DataFrame](../classes/dataframe.html) to its input port.
-The connected `DataFrame` can be accessed from within the `Notebook` by calling the `dataframe()` function.
+In order to use the `Python Notebook`, the user has to drag and drop the operation onto the canvas and connect a [DataFrame](../classes/dataframe.html) to its input port.
+The connected `DataFrame` can be accessed from within the `Python Notebook` by calling the `dataframe()` function.

-The user can start editing the code by clicking **Open notebook** in the `Notebook` operation's parameters panel.
+The user can start editing the code by clicking **Open notebook** in the `Python Notebook` operation's parameters panel.

-The variables and functions available in the `Notebooks`' global scope:
+The variables and functions available in the `Python Notebooks`' global scope:

-* `dataframe()` - a function that returns the input `DataFrame` for this `Notebook`.
+* `dataframe()` - a function that returns the input `DataFrame` for this `Python Notebook`.
 Everytime the input `DataFrame` changes, the `dataframe()` returns the updated `DataFrame`.

 * `sc` - Spark Context